-- Is/Are the majority owner(s) of a designated group: African-American, hispanic-American, American Indian, Asian American, Pacific Islander, Service-Disabled Veteran or Female?
+- Is/Are the majority owner(s) of a designated group: African-American, Hispanic-American, American Indian, Asian American, Pacific Islander, Service-Disabled Veteran or Female?

-- Does Applicant hae proof of state and federal income tax returns as filed with the Internal Revenue Service (IRS Federal Transcript) and Arkansas Department of Finance and Administration for the previous two (2) years?
+- Does Applicant have proof of state and federal income tax returns as filed with the Internal Revenue Service (IRS Federal Transcript) and Arkansas Department of Finance and Administration for the previous two (2) years?